Skip to content

 return stc

-"""Calculate the REMBO inverse solution based on the measurement vector
+"""Calculate the REMBO inverse solution.

 Parameters